 There is no on mountain lodging at Campgaw.
 Although there are numerous hotels in the area, few if any guests visit Campgaw except as day guests.

 Campgaw is the only ski resort in Bergen County, NJ.
-It's a short drive for most of New Jersey and New York City.
+It’s a short drive from most of New Jersey and New York City.
 Driving distance and approximate drive time from Morristown and New York City: